Sales Development Representative: The Top 10 Must-Have Skills Every SDR Needs

 Social Prospecting Checklist for SDRs

-- Optimize your LinkedIn profile headline to highlight value
+- Optimize your LinkedIn profile headline to clearly communicate the value you bring, not just your job title.

-- Add prospects to a dedicated “engaged” list
+- Add prospects to a dedicated engaged list before initiating direct outreach.

-- Engage with their posts for 1–2 weeks before outreach
+- Engage with their posts meaningfully for one to two weeks before sending a connection request or direct message.

 10. Collaboration & Continuous Learning